apache/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

     create index fbUserIdx on FacebookUsers(name) type ngram(3);

 The following example creates a keyword index called fbMessageIdx on the message field of the FacebookMessages dataset.
-This keyword index can be used to optimize queries with token-based similarity predicate on the message field.
+This keyword index can be used to optimize queries with token-based similarity predicates on the message field.
 For details refer to the [document on similarity queries](similarity.html#Keyword_Index).

 ##### Example